Return to Campus Guide

 Signs will be posted across campus as a reminder of best practices.
 COVID-19 related information, changes to the return plan, and changes to campus status will be communicated via the UCR Coronavirus website and through campus notices from leadership.

-To support the health and well-being of UC students, faculty and staff and our communities, the University of California, in consultation with UC Health leadership, has issued a systemwide executive order requiring all members of the UC community to receive an influenza immunization when available before Nov.
-1, 2020.
+To support the health and well-being of UC students, faculty and staff and our communities, the University of California, in consultation with UC Health leadership, has issued a systemwide executive order requiring all members of the UC community to receive an influenza immunization before Nov.
+1, 2020 or before returning to campus during the 2020-21 flu season.

-A process will be put in place for faculty and staff to request medical exemptions.
+A process is in place for faculty and staff to request medical exemptions.
 Requests for disability or religious accommodations will be handled through the interactive process consistent with existing location policies and procedures.

 COVID-19 Symptoms and Testing